Coffin ship: Memorials

 The National Famine Monument at the base of Croagh Patrick in Murrisk, County Mayo, Ireland depicts a coffin ship with skeletons and bones as rigging.
 Sculpted by John Behan, it is Ireland's largest bronze sculpture.
 The "Coffin Ship" was unveiled by then President of Ireland Mary Robinson in 1997 to mark the 150th anniversary of the Irish Famine.

 In popular culture

+Contrary to popular understanding, the term "coffin ships" was practically never used during the Great Famine itself (1845–1852).
+It appeared in Irish newspapers only once in a while in the years before and during the catastrophe, but it was not popularized during that period nor did its use having anything to do with Irish nationalist politician Thomas D'Arcy McGee's famous "sailing coffins" speech in March 1848.

+In fact, the term "coffin ship" was popularized in the early 1870s by English Member of Parliament Samuel Plimsoll as part of his campaign for sailors' rights.
+It was later adopted by Irish nationalists during the Land War of the late 1870s and early 1880s as part of their twin campaign for land reform and political independence.

 In The Pogues song "Thousands Are Sailing", the ghost of an Irish immigrant laments, "...on a coffin ship I came here/And I never even got so far that they could change my name."